Advanced installation guide, tips and tricks¶

-If you find yourself needing to switch versions often, a faster method is to clone the Holochain repository, check out the release you want, and enter the nix shell from there.
+If you find yourself needing to switch versions often, or you work offline a lot, you can clone the Holochain repository, check out the release you want, and enter the nix shell from there.
 Take note of the argument

 Once you’re in the shell, you can navigate to your project’s working folder.
 This way you have all the versions of Holochain available to you locally and don’t need to remember long URLs.